opensafely-core/sysadmin/docs/github_redaction_failure.md

 # Files released to job-server

-Files released to job-server can be deleted (via the workspace releases page on job-server) by a user with the output-checker role.
+Files released to job-server can be deleted (via the workspace releases page on job-server) by a user with the OutputChecker role.
 The reason for the redaction should be recorded in the [tracking document](https://docs.google.com/document/d/1RmbyKCjbfSmyHlQTaZMhtU8mGqpDllSWXqN2at3B1KM/edit).